orfox32/Auto-Accept/README.md

 ## Contact

-For any inquiries or support, you can reach out me orfox32@gmail.com.
+For any inquiries or support, you can reach out to orfox32@gmail.com.

 Thank you for using League of Legends Auto Accept Queue (C++ Version)!
 Happy gaming! 🎮🚀